dvoitekh/comp_graphics_lab1/README.md

 # comp_graphics_lab1
-basic 2d graphics with keyboard callbacks
+Basic 2d graphics with keyboard callbacks using OpenGL.
+Developed in XCode.